-Fred writes his net capital gain of \$400 at A item 18 on his tax return (supplementary section) or A item 9 if he uses the tax return for retirees.
+Fred writes his net capital gain of \$400 at A item 18 on his tax return (supplementary section).

 STEP 11 Work out and show your carry-forward losses.

 If the total of your capital losses for the year and unapplied net capital losses from earlier years is greater than your capital gains, you were directed to this step from step 8.